 - Take the initiative, look for opportunities to make improvements, and tackle problems before you’re asked to.

 - Participate fully in the work your manager wants you to do.
 For example, speak up in meetings, volunteer to sit on important committees, and welcome new assignments as a way to increase your skills and employability.

 - Find ways to add value, particularly in areas that are a priority for your manager.
 Come up with ideas to save or make money, increase customer service, shorten response times, etc. Share these with your manager.

 - Be creative, share ideas, and develop problem-solving skills.

 - Develop a Plan B for each of your projects, in case Plan A doesn't yield the results or meet the standards required.

 - Stay flexible.
 Willingly accept changing priorities, assignments, and goals.

 - Maintain your network.
 It’s a valuable resource that can save you time and help you meet challenges.

-Your supervisor can open doors for you or make sure they stay firmly closed.
+Your manager can open doors for you or make sure they stay firmly closed.
 Your relationship is too important to be left to chance.